iAmPhyton/Customer-Segmentation-with-K-Means-PCA/README.md

-# customer-segmentation
+# Customer Segmentation with K-Means & PCA
-Group customers based on purchasing behavior to improve marketing strategies.
+This project applies unsupervised learning to group customers based on their purchasing behavior using K-Means Clustering and Principal Component Analysis (PCA).